Soneso/stellar-swift-wallet-sdk/README.md

 With the Swift Wallet SDK, building an iOS Stellar-enabled wallet or application will be faster and easier than ever.
 The Swift Wallet SDK is currently work in progress and will extend the [Stellar Wallet SDK Family](https://stellar.org/products-and-tools/wallet-sdk).

 > **Note:**
-The Stellar Swift Wallet SDK is work in progress.
-All features that have already been implemented are documented [here](./docs/).
+All features that have already been implemented are documented [here](https://github.com/Soneso/stellar-swift-wallet-sdk/tree/main/docs).
 As soon as new features are implemented, this documentation will be expanded.

 # Roadmap